Download Full Text (784 KB)

 Community Health and Preventive Medicine | Environmental Public Health | Medical Education | Online and Distance Education | Primary Care | Public Health Education and Promotion | Technology and Innovation

 Sugiyama, Nathaniel ,MS3, "Accessing Reliable Health Information On The Internet" (2016).
-Family Medicine Clerkship Student Projects.
+Family Medicine Block Clerkship, Student Projects.
 192.

 Community Health and Preventive Medicine Commons, Environmental Public Health Commons, Medical Education Commons, Online and Distance Education Commons, Primary Care Commons, Public Health Education and Promotion Commons, Technology and Innovation Commons